893 Union Chapel Road, Cedar Creek, Texas 78612

 Enter your phone number to receive a download link

-An excursion to Bastrop, Texas that will be fun for the whole family!
+An excursion to Bastrop, Texas, Dinosaur Park will be fun for everyone!

-Hold onto your butts, channel your inner Ellie Sattler and Alan Grant, and get ready for a Dinosaur Park safari!
-Unlike Jurassic Park, these dinosaurs are not real, but this outdoor museum is still a guaranteed kid-pleaser!
+Channel your inner Ellie Sattler and Alan Grant, and get ready for a Dinosaur Park safari!
+Unlike Jurassic Park, these dinosaurs are not real, but this outdoor museum is still a guaranteed pleaser!
 (Really, who doesn’t love dinosaurs?)

-The park also features a Dino Dig, where kids jump in the sandbox to uncover fossils of their own, though this could potentially be subject to COVID restrictions.
-Once you’ve finished your safari, take a break in the park’s covered picnic pavilion – picnickers are still welcome – and let the kids enjoy the swings, playground, and rideable dinos.
+The park also features a Dino Dig, where kids jump in the sandbox to uncover fossils of their own.
+Once you’ve finished your safari, take a break in the park’s covered picnic pavilion and let the kids enjoy the swings, playground, and rideable dinos.

 Know before you go: